 A powerhouse forward who brought a unique blend of Polynesian flair and hard-nosed grit to rugby league pitches across the NRL and Super League.

-Born in Auckland, Greg Eastwood emerged as a formidable force in rugby league, his career defined by a versatile and bruising style of play.
-He debuted for the Brisbane Broncos in 2005, quickly becoming known for his deceptive footwork and offloading ability for a big man.
-His move to the Canterbury Bulldogs cemented his reputation, where he became a fan favorite and a key component of their forward pack for nearly a decade.
-Eastwood also proudly represented New Zealand on the international stage, earning over 20 caps for the Kiwis and being part of the 2008 World Cup-winning squad.
-His later years saw a successful stint with the Leeds Rhinos in England before retiring as a respected figure who left his mark on every team he played for.
+Greg Eastwood debuted for the Brisbane Broncos in 2005, displaying deceptive footwork and offloading ability for a big man.
+Born in Auckland, he moved to the Canterbury Bulldogs and became a fan favorite in their forward pack for nearly a decade.
+Eastwood earned over 20 caps for the New Zealand Kiwis and was part of the 2008 World Cup-winning squad.
+His later years included a successful stint with the Leeds Rhinos in England.
+He retired as a respected figure who left a mark on every team he played for.

 1981–1996